Skip to main content

 Nancy Bondurant Jones: Shenandoah Legend

-Posted on: December 18, 2017
+Posted December 18, 2017 in Special Collections News

 On Wednesday, December 13th, the Shenandoah Valley lost a beloved member of the community.
 Nancy Bondurant Jones was a well-known author throughout the Valley, and she leaves a unique mark on all that either read her work or had the pleasure of working with her to inspire the next generations.
 Selena St. Andre, Special Collections Student Assistant, has been working all semester to process a recent addition to the papers of Nancy Bondurant Jones held in Special Collections.
 Selena wrote this tribute, and update about her work on the collection.